 How it Works in AML

 The activity of RP-323 as a differentiating agent has been established by studies of HL-60 human promyelocytic cells and primary human leukemia cells obtained from patients.
-RP-323 induces a broad spectrum of biologic effects that provide a basis for its usefulness in treating in AML.
-At the cellular level, many of these effects may be mediated by protein kinase C. Protein kinase C is a family of phospholipid and calcium dependent isozymes that are activated by diacylglycerol.
+RP-323 induces a broad spectrum of biological effects that provide a basis for its usefulness in treating AML.
+At the cellular level, many of these effects may be mediated by protein kinase C. Protein kinase C is a family of phospholipid and calcium-dependent isozymes that are activated by diacylglycerol.
 RP-323 is able to activate protein kinase C in the absence of diacylglycerol.
-The targets of phosphorylation results in the activation of several processes involved in cellular differentiation, clearing the pathway along the full GM-CFS pathways from stem cell to white blood cell (see figure 1); proliferation and cytokine induction, working at multiple points to clear pathways and boost immune responses (see figure 2); mitogenesis; neurotransmission; hormone secretion; and/or can result in apoptosis, the death of cells (see figure 3).
-Two well characterized transcription activation/repression pathways regulated by NF-kB and AP-1 transcription complexes appear to be regulated by protein kinase C.
+The targets of phosphorylation result in the activation of several processes involved in cellular differentiation, clearing the pathway along the full GM-CFS pathways from stem cell to white blood cell (see figure 1); proliferation and cytokine induction, working at multiple points to clear pathways and boost immune responses (see figure 2); mitogenesis; neurotransmission; hormone secretion; and/or can result in apoptosis, the death of cells (see figure 3).
+Two well-characterized transcription activation/repression pathways regulated by NF-kB and AP-1 transcription complexes appear to be regulated by protein kinase C.

 RP-323 is a phorbol ester that induction proliferation and differentiation and/or apoptosis in multiple cell lines.
 RP-323 has been demonstrated to modulate the growth, differentiation, survival, function and metabolism of other primary cells and cell lines.
 The broad range of these phorbol-mediated biological effects suggests a role for this drug in the modulation of a variety of cellular processes including those that affect the development, progression and therapy of human malignancies.
 It has been shown to activate protein kinase C (PKC) and modulate the activity of multiple downstream signaling pathways including mitogen activated protein kinase (MAPK) pathways.
 By inducing PKC it causes the formation of NF Kappa leading to the formation of NF Kappa B which has the ability to regulate cellular responses by entering the nucleus of the cell.
 NF-Kappa B binds to the DNA, thereby inducing differentiation and proliferation, clearing the pathway along IL-7 and IL3 and possibly other pathways from stem cell (see figure 1); and cytokine induction, working at multiple points to clear pathways and boost immune responses (see figure 2), and/or apoptosis, the death of cells (see figure 3).